 It’s great to see the children all learning together in different ways, and we are so grateful for all the parent (and wider community) help and support we receive.
 Even though we are all different, we all aim high for our students.

-The Level 3 team is made up of 4 dedicated and enthusiastic staff members.
+The Level 3 team is made up of a group of highly enthusiastic and dedicated teachers.
 We create a safe and engaging classroom learning community where our students are able to achieve their best.
 We provide an array of different opportunities for our students to develop socially, emotionally and academically, working independently and learning to work collaboratively as part of a group.

 The Performing Arts program encourages the development of imagination, creativity and skills in students through singing, dancing, drama, composition and playing a variety of instruments.
-The program aims to develop a love and appreciation for music and performing in every child, regardless of experience and skill level.
+The program aims to develop a love and appreciation for music and performance in every child, regardless of experience and skill level.

 It is very rewarding to teach German to students at Rangeview, and to foster an enjoyment for language learning.
 There are just so many wonderful benefits of learning another language, including boosting students’ brainpower, enhancing problem solving, literacy and numeracy skills, opening the doors to many overseas work and travel opportunities, as well as fostering tolerance and respect for other cultures and ways of life.

 Students at Rangeview visit the German room every week and engage in a variety of language learning experiences to develop their language skills in fun and meaningful ways, including stories, games, songs, craft and cultural activities, audio-visual programs and role-plays.